thewhyse/agencynetworkmjh/wp-content/plugins/projecthuddle-child-site/readme.txt

 The purpose of this plugin is to make it simple to get targeted feedback from clients on web designs.
 All you have to do is install the [ProjectHuddle](https://projecthuddle.com) plugin and let your clients select areas of your design to add their own comments.
 Everything is tracked within the plugin.
 It's so easy to use!

 == Changelog ==

+= 1.0.30 =
+* Improvement: Compatibility to WordPress 5.9.

 = 1.0.29 =
 * Improvement: Compatibility to WordPress 5.8.1.